microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

 ## Task 3: Setup RDP Access

 > **Note**: Following steps are not required when using Azure Bastion.
-Advanced to Task 4, to continue with the lab instructions.
+Advance to Task 4, to continue with the lab instructions.

 ## (Option 1) Allow access to Client VM using your own IP address

 Use the following steps if you are not using Just-in-time access.
-Skip to section “Allow access to Client VM using Just-in-time access:”
+Otherwise skip to section “Allow access to Client VM using Just-in-time access:”

 1. Click on **ArcBox-Client** VM and select **Networking** to add the NSG rule to allow RDP access to the _ArcBox-Client_ VM.

   ![Client VM Networking](arcbox-client-networking.png)

 2. By default, accessing this VM from the Internet is denied to secure access.
-Click on "Add inbound port rule" fora allowing access from your public IP address.
+Click on "Add inbound port rule" for allowing access from your public IP address.

   ![Client VM Networking default NSG rules](arcbox-client-networking-nsg-rules.png)